 The Medical Sociology and Health Experiences Research Group is based at the Nuffield Department of Primary Care Health Sciences, University of Oxford.
-The project about teenager's experiences of period pain is being funded by the National Institute of Health Research (NIHR DRF NIHR301787.
+The project, 'A qualitative study of people's experiences of urogynaecology health services in the UK', is being funded by the National Institute for Health Sciences Policy Research Programme.